Talmage Egan: Research

 Egan has authored over 150 publications.
 A significant part of Egan's work has been focused on drug interactions and computer controlled drug delivery systems.
-He has worked on developing various methods of total intravenous anesthesia (TIVA), has demonstrated the clinical use of the short acting opioid remifentanil, and defined interactions between intravenous anesthetics i.e., propofol and opioids.
+He has worked on developing various methods of total intravenous anesthesia (TIVA), has demonstrated the clinical use of the short acting opioid remifentanil, and defined pharmacodynamic interactions between intravenous anesthetics i.e., propofol and opioids.
 Much of his research focuses on the pharmacological and therapeutic principles of sedatives and analgesic drugs.

+He has been recognized internationally for his work on the development and clinical application of the short acting opioid remifentanil and its interaction with intravenous hypnotics such as propofol, contributing to improved drug delivery regimens and patient safety practices in anesthesia.

+Egan’s investigations have developed remifentanil propofol interaction models to predict responsiveness and reaction to surgical stimuli during anesthesia, helping to refine anesthesia dosing regimens and improve clinical outcomes.
+These studies include assessments of remifentanil propofol response surface models in patients undergoing elective surgery, demonstrating the predictive value and limitations of propofol-opioid interaction models.

+Egan’s scholarly output includes editorials and reviews that articulate conceptual advances in anesthetic drug delivery, such as discussions on multimodal general anesthesia and the central role of opioid based strategies within balanced anesthesia paradigms.
+His prize winning textbook on anesthetic pharmacology and physiology, Pharmacology and Physiology for Anesthesia: Foundations and Clinical Application, has been recognized by professional bodies and has contributed to education in the field.

+Later in his career, working with his Stanford colleagues Drs.
+Thomas Schnider (Switzerland) and Charles Minto (Australia), Egan contributed to the development of a novel concept in anesthesia clinical pharmacology known as the “drug titration paradox,” a concept that has important implications for anesthesia pharmacology research.

+Collectively, Egan’s research has influenced both theoretical understanding and practical management of anesthetic drug administration, particularly in TIVA techniques involving remifentanil, pharmacokinetic modeling of anesthetic interactions, and the optimization of sedation and analgesia in perioperative care.

 Personal life

-Talmage married Julie Cook in 1984.
+Egan married Julie Cook in 1984.
 They have five children.
 He is a member of the Church of Jesus Christ of Latter-day Saints (LDS) and served as a volunteer missionary in Sendai, Japan, from 1979 to 1981.
-He later served as a lay pastor (bishop) of a University of Utah LDS student congregation from 2011 to 2014.
+He later served as a lay pastor (bishop) of a University of Utah LDS student congregation from 2011 to 2014.He has published numerous essays relating to his faith in various LDS forums.